vndevpro/vndevpro.github.io/_posts/2015-9-1-Secure-settings-on-azure.md

 ## 3. Conclusion

-*Do not put production settings on Web.config, it has to be configured on Azure portal*
+*Do not put production settings (often contains sensitive information) on Web.config, it has to be configured on Azure portal*

 ## References